 Pierre Bourdieu is the most famous and influential of sociologists of culture and inequality so we will begin with his work on culture and class.
 We begin with Bourdieu's big question: how are class and culture related to each other in societies?
-Then we discuss which kind of socioeconomic stratification societies (including our own) have: class, hierarchies of income or prestige, or occupational structures?
 And how do different forms of socioeconomic inequality relate to culture?
 What kinds of culture become "cultural capital," or the kinds of culture that provide advantage in the competition for success?
 Next we ask how unequal cultural repertoires shape people's unequal pathways through socioeconomic structures by shaping their fortunes in school and work.